 The Director of Music will have a short interview with each child and ask them about their understanding of the music being performed.
 He will also discuss with them their current experience as a member of a choir/ensemble.
-Candidates will be expected to display an outstanding commitment to ensemble music making and become a high profile musician within the school community.
+Candidates will be expected to display an outstanding commitment to ensemble music making (when Covid restrictions allow) and become a high profile musician within the School community.

 Children applying for a Sport Scholarship should be able to demonstrate exceptional ability and potential in two of the major sports on offer here at Great Walstead.
 These pupils will be working well beyond the expected level of their year group with a strong understanding of the key principles and tactical ideas of the major sports at school.
-These pupils will show a very high level of core skills which can be used in match/competitive situations.
 They will have strong game sense and awareness in team related sports and will shine in 'A team' situations.
 They will be able to perform well under pressure, lifting their performance when challenged.
 These pupils will have appropriate fitness and athletic levels required to perform at a high level.
 Conduct, attitude and effort in both training and matches will be taken into account.

 This award is an all-round sport award.
-Those pupils who only excel in one sport may still be able to get a sport specific scholarship to their chosen senior school (supported by the Director of Sport) even if they do not gain an all-rounder sports scholarship whilst at Great Walstead.
-The pupils’ coaches will be asked for feedback on their performances in all of the major sports they have played at school in the last year as well as their conduct, attitude and effort.
-Their performances during fixtures and tournaments in this period will be taken into consideration.
+Pupils who excel in one sport may still be considered for a sport specific scholarship to their chosen senior school (supported by the Director of Sport), even if they do not gain an all-round sport scholarship whilst at Great Walstead.

 How to Apply

 To enter your child for these scholarships, please complete the forms below and submit supporting references or documentation for your child’s application.

 Please return the forms to the School Office.